sylbarth/data/README.md

 # Economic datasets
-Economic datasets and examples of economic indicators.
+Economic datasets and examples of economic indicators in CSV format.